shreya-santhosh/market-sentiment-analysis/WRITEUP.md

 Drawdown is 4.8x higher on Greed days.
 The confidence that comes with a Greed sentiment reading seems to lead traders to hold losing positions longer or size up without adjusting risk accordingly.
 A simple rule of tightening stop-losses by 20-30% on Greed days would reduce the tail-risk that the drawdown numbers reveal.

 ---

-*Note: This analysis covers 32 traders over a relatively short window.
-The directional findings are consistent and interpretable, but should be validated on a larger sample before being used in a live trading context.*